kailash-manasarovar/statement/docs/timeline/2024/march.md

 - The choir repertoire includes a song about domestic violence which is very aggressive and unpleasant, a horrible irony.
 - That night I become extremely anxious and scared.
 - On my way home, through the tunnel, a man walks towards me grinning and blows in my face.

+### Stalker activity

+- Stalker activity this night is relentless.
+- One of the fake accounts posts something like: "leave her, she's had enough now", and I felt an enormous upset.
+- I believe this statement is audible in one of the rape porn films taken from 1989, probably when I was sedated, which was likely quite violent.

 ### Chest infection